andrewharrop/andrewharrop.github.io/_drafts/2025-01-30-manufacturing-consent-book-review.md

 # Manufacturing Consent by Edward Herman and Noam Chomsky
 [Manufacturing Consent: The Political Economy of the Mass Media](https://www.goodreads.com/book/show/12617.Manufacturing_Consent)

-The layout of this book is quite academic.
-There are chapters that are organized like academic papers, with subsections, figures, and references.
-The premise of this work is to explore the influence that business and politics has on the mass media.
-It is entered around the American media industry, and is somewhat of a timepiece, heavily emphasizing events that took place in the 40 years before its publishing (1988), and generally more attention paid to recent events(under Carter/Reagan) than to more distant ones.
+The premise of this work is to explore the influence that politics and business interests have on the mass media.
+It is centred around the American media industry, and is somewhat of a timepiece, heavily emphasizing events that took place in the 40 years before its publishing (1988), and generally more attention paid to recent events(under Carter/Reagan) than to more distant ones.

 ## Chapter 1: A propaganda model

 #### Summary:
-The authors attempt to develop a propaganda model for the media.
+The authors develop a propaganda model for the media.
 They think of it as a set of filters between the truth of a matter and the published version.
 They also have ideas about the criteria for a story to reach publication.

 ### The 5 propoganda filters:
 #### 1. Size, ownership, and profit orientation of the mass media